 Payslip and annual statement

 You can consult and download your payslip via Self Service.
 This also applies to your annual statement.
-If you are not on a University computer, please use Remote Workplace to login to Self Service.
+To download your playslip, you can follow the instructions in this Knowledge Item.

 In principle, the University does not issue paper payslips.
 To explain a number of terms and abbreviations, we have created a payslip example.
 This document also illustrates a number of variable elements such as the Individual Choices Model.